tahiyar7/Excel-Analytics/README.md

 CORREL: Returns the correlation coefficient between two data sets.
 LINEST: Returns the parameters of a linear trend.
 3. Data Analysis Functions
-Excel functions for data analysis help in managing, manipulating, and analyzing data sets.
+Excel functions for data analysis help in managing, manipulating, and analyzing data sets.<br />

 SORT: Sorts the contents of a range or array.
 FILTER: Filters a range of data based on criteria you define.